raspberrypilearning/target-practice/en/step_3.md

 --- task ---

 Draw a **triangle** using the function `triangle(x1, y1, x2, y2, x3, y3)`.
-Triangles have three sets of coordinates each representing the position of one of the triangle's corners.
+Triangles have three sets of coordinates, each representing the position of one of the triangle's corners.

 --- collapse ---
 ---